Make

 AI agents that work together to complete complex tasks

 AgentChat is a platform for creating and managing multi-agent AI systems that collaborate to solve complex problems.
-It allows users to define specialized AI agents, set their roles and capabilities, and orchestrate their interactions to automate workflows and complete tasks that require coordination between multiple AI personas.
-The platform is designed for developers and organizations looking to build sophisticated AI automation systems.
+Users define specialized AI agents, set their roles and capabilities, and orchestrate their interactions to automate workflows.
+The platform is designed for developers and organizations building AI automation systems.

 This page contains affiliate links.
 We may earn a commission at no extra cost to you.
 Learn more.